Roar1ngDuck/webchat/README.md

 <details>
   <summary><strong>Minimal Setup</strong></summary>
-  <p>This setup is for quickly getting the application running with a basic configuration:</p>
+  <p>This setup is for quickly getting the application running with a basic configuration.
+It is not a secure configuration and for a real deployment the settings should be customized.</p>
   <ol>
     <li>
       <strong>Clone the Repository:</strong>